-What is more, the ocean and the coast are hotspots for mitigation and adptation solutions.
+Moreover, the ocean and the coast are hotspots for mitigation and adptation solutions.
 For instance, integrated coastal management facilitates the implementation of agricultural policies that are both good for the farmers and for the environment.
-These policies are aimed at fighting erosion, and have a positive impact on limiting the salinisation of arable lands and groundwater at the same time as increasing the average crop yield.
-Integrated coastal management also targets zones along the coast where meadows supply multiple services – fight againt erosion, carbon stoage, protect and reinforce marine biodiversity.
+These policies are aimed at fighting erosion, and have a positive impact on limiting the salinisation of arable lands and groundwater while increasing the average crop yield.
+Integrated coastal management also targets zones along the coast where meadows supply multiple services – fight against erosion, stock carbon, protect and reinforce marine biodiversity.

 However, despite the enthusiasm of COP21, INDCs – when they exist – often lack innovative and practical tools to integrate the ocean in national policies.
 Given that many ocean-based solutions are cheap and sustainable, we hope to see States develop more ocean-friendly INDCs.

 Marine ecosystem services